MS-2019-Git/EVA4/S15A/README.md

 * Background Images: These images were downlaoded from the internet.
 * Foreground Images: These images were downlaoded from the internet.
 The background from the images were removed using Microsoft Powerpoint "Remove Background" feature
 * Foreground Mask Images: These images were generated using GIMP image editor.
 * Generated Images: These images were generated using a custom code.
-This code can be found here.
-* Mask for Generated Images: These images were generated using a custom code.
-This code can be found here.
+* Mask for Generated Images: These images were generated using a custom code. https://github.com/MohuaSinha/EVA4/blob/master/S15A/S15A_Dataset_Generation_FlipnOverlay.ipynb
 * Depthmap Images:These images were generated using a DenseDepth model.
-This code can be found here.
+This code can be found here.https://github.com/MohuaSinha/EVA4/blob/master/S15A/S15A_DenseDepthMap_Generation.ipynb